kevinbencs/online_newspaper/README.md

 1. Run `npm run websocket` and `npm run comment`
 2. Install the dependencies with `npm install`.
-3. Make the .env.local file in the root dictionary which containing the following:
+3. Make the .env.local file in the root directory, which contains the following:
 ```
 #Website url:
  URL